Jotain

 lisp/init-*.el) - A Nix expression (

-emacs.nix) for building GNU Emacs from source, with every upstream build flag exposed andpkgs.emacs-git(fromnix-community/emacs-overlay) binary-cache parity as an invariant - A distribution wrapper (
+emacs.nix) for building GNU Emacs from source, with every upstream build flag exposed andpkgs.emacs(nixpkgs) binary-cache parity as an invariant; git-based variants come fromnix-community/emacs-overlay - A distribution (

 module.nix) for running Jotain as a user daemon withemacsclient - A

-Justfiletask runner covering check, build, run, pins, and cleanup
+Justfiletask runner covering check, build, launch (just run-built), pins, and cleanup

 Why Jotain?